Divyendra/multilingualpipeline/README.md

 ## How to Run:

-This pipeline was written to run on a singularity container and hence may not run without all the dependencies.
+This pipeline was written to run on a singularity container and hence may not run standalone without all the dependencies.
 You can download the `syntaxnet_v1.def` file and create a container as described [here](http://www.redhenlab.org/home/tutorials-and-educational-resources/multilingual-corpus-pipeline).
 After building the container, shell into it and then `cd /opt/models/syntaxnet`.
-Now, you can run the pipeline as `sh /opt/multilingualpipeline/run.sh <input-file-name> <language-code>`
+Now, you can run the pipeline as `sh /opt/multilingualpipeline/run.sh <input-file-name> <language-code>`.
+If you want to run this outside a container, follow the steps starting from line 17 in `syntaxnet_v1.def`.
+Note that you may need to use `sudo` with some of them.
+You should now be able to run the pipeline as described above.

 ## Documentation